Setono/sylius-wishlist-plugin/README.md

 This plugin adds a wishlist feature to Sylius.
 It comes with these features:

 - Add products to a wishlist (whether the visitor is logged in or not)
-- Allow multiple wishlists per user
+- Allow multiple wishlists per user (not implemented yet)
 - Share wishlists with others
 - Add products to cart from wishlist